unrealengine4u/UE4CommunityWikiPlugin/README.md

 ---
 ### Todos

+ - Upload to the unreal engine marketplace
  - Add an in engine browser mode
- - Upload to the unreal engine marketplace
+ - Add option to open in a new window rather then in the active browser window

 ---
 License